MICCoMpy/pypl/doc/overview.rst

 Features:

-   - Calculation of vibrationally resolved photoluminescence and absorption spectra
+   - Calculation of vibrationally resolved photoluminescence and absorption spectra using Huang-Rhys theory and the generating function approach
-   - Temperature dependence of spectra
+   - Calculation of vibrationally resolved optical spectra using the one-dimensional configurational coordinate diagram (CCD) approach